gosoares/TSPrd/README.md

 ```
 The times are in milliseconds.

-A more detailed result is saved in the 'output' folder.
+A more detailed result is saved in the 'output.txt' file.
 Example:

 ```
 EXEC_TIME 3089